IBM/containerization-for-sap-s4hana/README.md

     $ tools/ocp-service-account-gen
     ```

-    to generate the file `<ocp-project-name>-service-account.yaml` in the root directory of you repository clone.
+    to generate the file `<ocp-project-name>-service-account.yaml` in
+    the root directory of your repository clone.

   - Generate the service account by running